Jetsurf/jet-bot/README.md

  - `!admin playlist URL`: Add the given URL to the `!playrandom` playlist
  - `!admin blacklist URL`: Prevent the video at the URL from ever being played
- - `!admin dm add`: Subscribe to direct DMs on users leaving the server
+ - `!admin dm add`: Subscribe to DMs on users leaving the server
- - `!admin dm remove`: Unsubscribe from direct DMs on users leaving the server
+ - `!admin dm remove`: Unsubscribe from DMs on users leaving the server
  - `!admin prefix CHAR`: Change the command prefix character to CHAR
  - `!admin announcement set CHANNEL` : Sets a chat channel for announcements about restarts/new features from the devs
  - `!admin announcement get` : Gets the name of the channel that is set to receive announcements